AckerlyXu/heima/articles/virtual-machines/virtual-machines-linux-install-mongodb-nodejs.md

 You can complete the task using one of the following CLI versions:

 - Azure CLI 1.0 - our CLI for the classic and resource management deployment models (this article)
-- Azure CLI 2.0 - Does not support Virtual Machines in Azure China because of the API version.
+- [Azure CLI 2.0](virtual-machines-linux-create-cli-complete-nodejs.md?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json) - our next generation CLI for the resource management deployment model

 ## <a name="manually-install-and-configure-mongodb-on-a-vm"></a> Manually install and configure MongoDB on a VM
 MongoDB [provide installation instructions](https://docs.mongodb.com/manual/administration/install-on-linux/) for Linux distros including Red Hat / CentOS, SUSE, Ubuntu, and Debian.
 The following example creates a `CentOS` VM using an SSH key stored at `~/.ssh/id_rsa.pub`.
 Answer the prompts for storage account name, DNS name, and admin credentials: